On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: The Weyl problem for unbounded surfaces in anti-de Sitter

 Such a quasifuchsian spacetime $M$ contains a smallest non-empty geodesically convex subset, its {\em convex core} $C(M)$.
 If $M$ is not Fuchsian, $C(M)$ has non-emtpy interior, and its boundary is the disjoint union of two pleated space-like surfaces $\partial_\pm C(M)$, both with hyperbolic induced metrics $m_\pm$ pleated along a measured lamination $l_\pm$.
-Mess extended to this AdS setting Conjectures \ref{cj:thurston-m} and \ref{cj:thurston-l}.
+Mess extended to this AdS setting Conjecture \ref{cj:thurston-m} as well as ``dual'' question of Thurston asking for a parameterization of the space of quasifuchsian manifolds by the measured bending lamination, solved in \cite{bonahon-otal,uniqueness}.

 \begin{conjecture}[Mess] Let $m_-, m_+$ be two hyperbolic metrics on a closed surface $S$ of genus at least $2$.
 Is there a unique quasifuchsian AdS structure on $S\times \R$ such that the induced metrics on the boundary components of the convex core are isotopic to $m_-$ and $m_+$? \end{conjecture}